hhony/jetbot/README.md

 __Note: This will build on either armv7 or x64.__ See [Software Requirements](https://github.com/hhony/jetbot/wiki#software-requirements) for more info on building on either platform.

 More details:
-* I will be sharing the 3D print model and editable file soon also...
 * [Stereo Cyclops 1.1](http://hansbot.blogspot.com/2015/06/improved-stereo-camera.html)